Coaches & Facilitators – BT9: Biblical “leadership” is the Spirit’s functioning grace-gift, not a natural talent

 Please follow the BLOG Etiquette to stay on topic and pass the moderator’s check.
 Bold, underlined text below = future links to the BLOG pages.

-Elders (presbuteros) in the Church are “before” (pros) others “in time,” simply because they came earlier in The trusting-relying-Faith and thus are naturally suited for “proistemi responsibility of being before others as managed-caregivers,” and honored for such service (a).
-However, there are young believers that are far more mature in their trusting-relying-faith than older believers, so we are not to despise these youth (c), even treating them as elders as Paul likely did for Timothy since he was giving Timothy rules for elders to obey (d). <Notes> a) 1 Timothy 5:17, b) 1 Timothy 3:4-5, 12, c) 1 Timothy 4:12, d) 1 Timothy 5:17-19.
+Elders (presbuteros) in the Church are “before” (pros) others “in time,” simply because they came earlier in The Trusting-Relying-Faith (The Christian Faith) and thus are naturally suited for “proistemi responsibility of being before others as managed-caregivers,” and honored for such service (a).
+However, there are young believers that are far more mature in their trusting-relying-faith than older believers, so we are not to despise these youth (c), even treating them as elders as Paul likely did of Timothy since he was giving Timothy rules for elders to obey (d). <Notes> a) 1 Timothy 5:17, b) 1 Timothy 3:4-5, 12, c) 1 Timothy 4:12, d) 1 Timothy 5:17-19.

 How many bosses in this world have treated you like an unconditionally-loving father, gently correcting your mistakes or outright rebellion?
 Surely this is a grace-gift of God!
 The problem with most of this world’s leaders, and too many in churches, is that they have “conformed to or been pressed into the pattern of this world” – thus building The Great Wall quenching the Spirit in the Church – and certainly have not “been metamorphically transformed by the renewal of their minds to . . . discern the will of God” – see New Covenant Ways – BT16.

-As Christian musicians, are we getting our idea of “leadership” from the world or from NT example?
+As Christian musicians, are we getting our idea of “leadership” from the world or from NT examples?
 Do we realize the NT meaning of “leader” is simply that of being “positioned before others to help manage their care, even by encouraging instruction or corrective warning?”
 Isn’t this more of the slave or servant role that Jesus spoke so much about if you wanted to be “great” in the kingdom?
 Is this what you see in many churches?
 If you have looked “behind the curtain” in many churches, don’t be surprised to see “leaders” losing their cool and using a bossy, authoritative approach to get their way, much like in the world!
 But how does that inspire us to be like them?
 This is not the gentle way that Christ teaches us as “little children” nor the way parents should of children.
 Will we conform to the world’s model of “leadership” or be “transformed by the renewing of our minds” by firstly, not considering ourselves higher than anybody – that’s how we “ought to soberly think” and “outdoing one another in showing honor,” because the Body-of-Christ simply has different functions, none of greater or lesser importance!
 God has given us ALL the same measuring cup of faith and grace-gifts.
 Nothing is given based on merit but on unmerited, unconditional-loving favor by the definition of grace!